Jangi (dance)

-Jangi (Cəngi) is a national male dance of Azerbaijan.
+Jangi (Cəngi) is a national dance of Azerbaijan.
+The dance is classified as a heroic military dance.

-Etymology
+Origins

 In translation from Azerbaijani language, with the word being derived through Persian, Jangi means “fighting”.

-Origination

 The dance is very ancient.
-It's a reminder of the Azerbaijani struggle of strong men and was performed in honour of them.
+It's a reminder of the Azerbaijani struggle of strong men and was performed in honor of them.
 The dance expresses a challenge to a battle.
+This dance of the South Caucasus region is a "war dance".

 Performance

 The dance is performed only for men, in holidays or concerts.
+It is based on the shur music, and is in the 2/4 time signature.
+Traditional Azerbaijani costumes are used by the dancing men, which includes a colorful long jacket, a trouser, and pair of boots.